Frequently Asked Questions

 Contact the Department of the Army Casualty and Mortuary Affairs Operations Center anytime by calling 1-800-626-3317.
 The caller will be immediately referred to a local Casualty Assistance Center.

-Some Army cemeteries have maps and kiosks located near their entrances which can aid you in finding the grave you are looking for.
+Some Army cemeteries have maps and kiosks located near their entrances to aid you in finding the grave you are looking for.
 Other cemeteries have personnel offices close to the cemeteries that can assist you in your search.
 Some cemeteries do not have either of these options; however, depending on your search and request, most Cemetery Responsible Officials can assist you in finding a specific grave for the cemetery they are responsible for.
-In the future you will be able to find a grave utilizing the Army Cemeteries Explorer application which will be available on through this website.
-If you wish to find a specific grave location on Arlington National Cemetery (ANC) you can use the ANC Explorer application located
+You are also able to find a grave utilizing the Army Cemeteries Explorer application which will be available through this website.
+If you wish to find a specific grave location on Arlington National Cemetery (ANC) you can use the ANC Explorer application located at: http://www.arlingtoncemetery.mil/Explore/Find-a-Grave

 Each Army cemetery has its own distinct monuments and memorials.
 You can find information on what monuments and memorials are at each cemetery by visiting their page on this website.
-In the future you will be able to explore each cemetery more in depth by utilizing the Army Cemeteries Explorer application, which will be available on through this website.
-This application will not only offer each user the ability to find specific grave locations, but will also show specific monument and memorial locations in each cemetery.
+Utilizing the Army Cemeteries Explorer application, available through this website, will also show specific monument and memorial locations in each cemetery as well as offer each user the ability to find specific grave locations.